OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 5) Click "Start Debugging" (F5) and take note of the URL of the service.
 It should be something like: http://localhost:4598/Service1.svc
 Keep the project running.

-6) In a new instance of Visual Studio, create a new project of type *C#/XAML for HTML5 -> Empty Application*.
+6) In a new instance of Visual Studio, create a new project of type *OpenSilver -> Empty Application*.

 7) Click Project -> *Add Service Reference*, and paste the URL of the service that you created above.
 It should be something like: http://localhost:4598/Service1.svc where you must replace 4958 with your port number.
 Click GO and then OK (leave the default name "ServiceReference1").

-8) Manually *remove the following references* from the project references: System, System.Runtime.Serialization, System.ServiceModel, System.Xml (and any other DLL that starts with "System.").
+8) Manually update the NuGet packages from v4.4 to v4.7.

 9) Modify the page *MainPage.XAML* by removing the default TextBlock and replacing it with the following code:
 ```